seancdavis/seancdavis-com/www/src/blog/posts/2019-01-15-favorite-tool-managing-project-specific-environment-variables.md

 ---
 title: My Favorite Tool for Managing Project-Specific Environment Variables
-description: "With many local projects, environment variables often conflict with one another.
-I tried several tools before landing on my favorite for managing project-specific values."
+description: With many local projects, environment variables often conflict with one another.
+I tried several tools before landing on my favorite for managing project-specific values.
+image: /blog/default/default-lime-01.png
 ---

 How many code-based projects do you have on your machine?
 I have more than 30 that I've touched within the last month.
 More than half [use environment variables to manage sensitive and environment-specific data](/blog/when-to-use-environment-variables/).